Multi-Datacenter Architectures on Confluent Platform

 Use cases

-Self-managed Confluent Platform to Confluent Cloud Migration
+Self-Managed Confluent Platform to Confluent Cloud Migration

-When migrating an application’s Confluent usage from a self-managed Confluent Platform deployment to Confluent Cloud, use a replication architecture to migrate events and components of the application in a piecemeal fashion to Confluent Cloud.
+When migrating an application’s Confluent Platform usage from a self-managed Confluent Platform deployment to Confluent Cloud, use a replication architecture to migrate events and components of the application in a piecemeal fashion to Confluent Cloud.
 This piecemeal method allows for the migration to occur in smaller, more manageable chunks, and possibly decreases or removes any downtime that might have otherwise been caused by a migration.

 Lift and shift migration